Think You Could Have Undiagnosed ADHD? 5 Tips for Coping Pre-Diagnosis

 As the number of people seeking an ADHD assessment have risen by 400% since 2020, services have struggled to cope, with waiting lists of up to 10 years.
 Some have stopped accepting any referrals at all, such as the NHS Leeds Adult ADHD Service, and Herefordshire and Worcestershire NHS Trust.

-Private assessments can cost thousands of pounds, with no guarantee the NHS will accept this.
-This situation is resulting in thousands of people left in limbo, searching for ways to cope.
+Private assessments can cost thousands of pounds, with no guarantee it will be accepted by the NHS.
+This situation results in thousands of people left in limbo, searching for ways to cope.

 So, here’s five techniques that can help you to cope during this time: